Barry Fey: Early life

+Barry Fey was born on December 15th, 1938 in New York City to Jewish parents and grew up in Nyack and Yonkers until the spring of 1951, when the Fey family moved to Chicago where he grew up in the southwest side of the city.

 Music career

 Barry Fey's first concert was Baby Huey and the Babysitters in 1965 at the American Legion Hall in Rockford that made only $92.
 He went on to promote more shows at his college including The Byrds on July 10, 1965, at the Rockford College Gym in Illinois.

 In 1966, Fey booked The Association at the University of Denver, CU Boulder, and the University of Montana which would go on to start Fey's reign in the midwest.

-Fey partnered with Chet Helms to open a famed Family Dog venue in Denver Colorado in 1967.
+Fey partnered with Chet Helms to open a famed Family Dog venue in Denver in 1967.
 The first Family Dog show in Denver was Big Brother and the Holding Company with Blue Cheer September 8, 1967.

 On September 24, 1967, Fey promoted the "Love In" concert at City Park in Denver with the Grateful Dead.
 30,000 fans packed the park, including Timothy Leary, Ken Kesey, Owsley Stanley, Tim Scully and the rest of the "Merry Pranksters" on the Furthur bus.
 The show gave Denver a firsthand look into the "psychedelic era" of the 1960s.

 Fey booked Jim Morrison and The Doors in October 1967 which would mark the first shows The Doors played outside the state of California.
 The Denver radio Station KIMN advertised The Doors shows as "Feline, Inc" but mispronounced it and promoted it as "Feyline presents The Doors" which is how Fey's company Feyline was born.

-Some of the acts Fey booked at The Family Dog included: The Grateful Dead, Jimi Hendrix, Cream, Janis Joplin & Big Brother and the Holding Company, Blue Cheer, Quicksilver Messenger Service, Buffalo Springfield, Van Morrison, Canned Heat, The Jefferson Airplane, Chuck Berry, Tommy Bolin, Frank Zappa and the Mothers Invention & more.
+Some of the acts Fey booked at The Family Dog included: The Grateful Dead, Jimi Hendrix, Cream, Janis Joplin & Big Brother and the Holding Company, Blue Cheer, Quicksilver Messenger Service, Buffalo Springfield, Van Morrison, Canned Heat, The Jefferson Airplane, Chuck Berry, Tommy Bolin, Frank Zappa and the Mothers of Invention and more.